Lifespan of air conditioner

 How can I extend the lifespan of my air conditioner?

-To extend the lifespan of your air conditioner, be sure to have it serviced annually, change the air filters regularly, and keep the outdoor unit clear of debris.
+To extend the lifespan of your air conditioner, be sure to have it professionally serviced once a year, change the air filters regularly, and keep the outdoor unit free of debris.

 When should I replace my air conditioner?

-You should consider replacing your air conditioner when it is 15-20 years old, no longer cooling effectively, or requires frequent and expensive repairs.
+You should consider replacing your air conditioner if it is over 15-20 years old, requires frequent repairs, or is no longer cooling your home efficiently.
+Newer, more energy-efficient models can also save you money on utility bills.

 Connect with certified professionals in your area